scverse/scanpy_usage/170503_zheng17/README.md

 ## Scanpy outperforms common R packages

 Here, we compare Scanpy with *Seurat* [(Macosko *et al.*, Cell, 2017)](http://dx.doi.org/10.1016/j.cell.2015.05.002) and *Cell Ranger*, the 10x Genomics toolkit [(Zheng *et al.*, Nat.
 Comm.
 2017)](https://dx.doi.org/10.1038/ncomms14049).
 First, we show that Scanpy provides a lot of the functionality of Seurat.

-The second comparison focuses on benchmarking, and shows that Scanpy requires much less computational resources than Cell Ranger.
+Second, we focus on benchmarking and show that Scanpy requires much less computational resources than Cell Ranger.
 In particular, it enables an interactive analysis of 68000 cells on a regular laptop.

 ### Scanpy and Seurat

-Here ([html](http://falexwolf.de/scanpy_usage/170503_zheng17/seurat_pbmc3k.html)/[notebook](seurat_pbmc3k.ipynb)) we reproduce many of Seurat's [guided clustering tutorial](http://satijalab.org/seurat/pbmc-tutorial.html) as compiled on March 30, 2017.
+Here ([html](http://falexwolf.de/scanpy_usage/170503_zheng17/seurat_pbmc3k.html)/[notebook](seurat_pbmc3k.ipynb)) we reproduce much of Seurat's [guided clustering tutorial](http://satijalab.org/seurat/pbmc-tutorial.html) as compiled on March 30, 2017.
 The data consists in 3k PBMCs from a Healthy Donor and is freely available from 10x (section *Chromium Demonstration v1 Chemistry* in [datasets](https://support.10xgenomics.com/single-cell/datasets)).

 ### Scanpy and Cell Ranger